Mosaal/cozy-photos/ESOF/2nd-Report/2nd Report.md

 Actors being User, Admins and Moderators.
 Machines being Server and Application

+Bellow we will demonstrate a possible Use case Diagram for Cozy Photos.
+This diagram is based on the real system architecture posted in the following link: https://cozy.io/en/architecture/

 ## Domain Model
 Domain modeling is a way to describe and represent real world individuals and the relationship between them.
 These relationships and individuals describe the problem domain space.